THE UNIVERSITY of EDINBURGH

 SCQF Credits20 ECTS Credits10

-In weeks 1-5 there are three 50-minute lectures and a small group tutorial.
-In weeks 6-11 there are two 50-minute lectures and optional active learning sessions immediately following one or both of these lectures.
+Each week there are three 50-minute lectures and a small group tutorial.
 Major ideas are explored by means of key texts, which students read in their own personal study time.
-In the lectures an audience voting system is used to check understanding and gain responses to ethical questions.
+In the lectures an audience voting system is used to check understanding and foster collaboration on ethical reflection.
 There is the opportunity to ask questions and debate ethical issues in small groups, in which each student gives a presentation.
 The assessment comprises the presentation and seminar participation, a coursework essay and a written exam.

 Entry Requirements (not applicable to Visiting Students)